INALUM Committed to Environmental Management and SDGs 2030

 Aspects of Sustainable Development

-Map of PT INALUM's tree planting location on Lake Toba
+Map of PT INALUM's Tree Planting at Lake Toba

 INALUM As a Part of Danau Toba Guardian